-Now that you know the average cost per click and can calculate your own one, we’ll share some effective tips that will help you decrease your cost per click.
+Now that you know more about the average cost per click and can calculate it, we’ll share some effective tips that will help you decrease your cost per click.

 How to Reduce Cost per Click in Google AdWords

 Follow the tips below to optimize your advertising investments.

 - Use keywords with low competitiveness.
-It’s no wonder that the higher the competition is for a certain keyword, the more you’ll have to pay for it.
-So, consider low-competitive keywords to save money.
+It’s no wonder that the higher the competition for a certain keyword, the more you’ll have to pay for it.
+Consider low-competitive keywords to save more money.

 - Use long-tail keywords.
 Such keywords can save you a fortune.
-They have low search volume but represent a clear user intent.
+They have low search volumes but represent a clear user intent.
 Hence, they cost less than generic ones.
-Besides, this type of keyword has a positive impact on the quality score, which, in its turn, can lower the CPC.
+Besides, this type of keyword has a positive impact on your quality score, which, in its turn, can lower your CPC.

 - Work on improving your quality score.
 This is one of the major factors for Google when determining your cost per click.
 To increase your quality score, pay special attention to your keywords, ad text, and landing page.
 All these elements should be relevant to each other.
-Also, your CTR matters.
-If it’s high, Google understands that users find your site useful, so it makes it easier for you to promote.
+However, don’t forget about your CTR.
+If it’s high, Google understands that users find your site useful, making it easier for you to promote.

 - Schedule ads.
-There’s no point in should your ads 24/7 since you can spend your budget in vain.
-Instead, try to research and analyze the necessary data to find out the days and time of the day when your audience is most active and engaged.
+There’s no point in posting your ads 24/7 since you can spend your budget in vain.
+Instead, try to research and analyze the necessary data to find out the days and times when your audience is the most active and engaged.
 Hence, your audience will see your ads only when they’re most likely to convert.

 - Create a list of negative keywords.
 These are queries that have nothing to do with your business but they can appear in your list.
-For example, you sell eyeglasses.
+For example, let’s say that you sell eyeglasses.
 It’s highly important to add wine glasses and drinking glasses to your list of negative keywords.
 Otherwise, you’ll spend money in vain.

-Congrats, now you know how CPC works, know the average cost per click for different industries, have a formula and 6 tips to reduce your cost per click.
+Congrats, now you know how CPC works, know the average cost per click for different industries, have a formula and six tips to reduce your cost per click.